danrusei/danrusei.github.io/content/posts/error_handling.md

     }
 {{< /code >}}

-Running the code with the mentioned mistakes:
+Running the code without providing the file as argument, and with erroneous user input for the quantity:

 {{< code language="bash" isCollapsed="false" >}}
 cargo run --bin order_expect